NVIDIA/accelerated-computing-hub/tutorials/cuda-cpp/README.md

 # Fundamentals of Accelerated Computing with Modern CUDA C++

 This tutorial teaches you the fundamentals of GPU programming and modern CUDA C++.
+You can watch lectures corresponding to this course on [YouTube](https://www.youtube.com/playlist?list=PL5B692fm6--vWLhYPqLcEu6RF3hXjEyJr).
 You'll find the following content:

 - [Notebooks](./notebooks) containing lessons and exercises, intended for self-paced or instructor-led learning, which can be run on [NVIDIA Brev](https://brev.nvidia.com) or [Google Colab](https://colab.research.google.com).
 - [Slides](./slides) containing the lecture content for the lessons.